 These behaviors are examples of showing respect or being friendly.
 No one specifically taught us that it is respectful to face the front and give others personal space on an elevator, but we have come to know this.

-Our parents or caregivers may have taught us these behaviors.
-Or we may have picked up on what others were doing and modeled their behaviors.
+Our parents or caregivers may have taught us these behaviors, or we may have picked up on what others were doing and modeled their behaviors.
 Young children are just beginning to learn what it means to be in large groups and public places.
 They are also just beginning to learn that their behavior affects others.
-Preschool children live in the here and now; they do not plan their actions or think about consequences the way adults do.
+Young children live in the here and now; they do not plan their actions or think about consequences the way adults do.
 It is our job as adults to teach children how to keep themselves and others safe.
 Teaching children a small number of safety rules is an important part of your job as a family child care provider.

 Effective Rules or Expectations